LouisCaixuran/Distributed-Flow-Controller-Python/README.md

 Create a new store node and store the map (label handled by pifthon?)

 Another case is the new friend request case.
 This case is more tricky because it involves label change.

+## DNS-like redirector DNS.py
+Every time a store node is up, the store node sends its port and id to the DNS so that DNS knows how to connect this node once other nodes attempt to connect.